openkruise/openkruise.io/versioned_docs/version-v1.5/user-manuals/jobsidecarterminator.md

 - This feature can handle the Pods with `Never`/`OnFailure` restart policy, and doesn't care which type of job controllers they're controlled by.

-- The conatiner with env `KRUISE_TERMINATE_SIDECAR_WHEN_JOB_EXIT` will be treated as sidecars, the others as main containers.
+- The container with env `KRUISE_TERMINATE_SIDECAR_WHEN_JOB_EXIT` will be treated as sidecars, the others as main containers.

-- The sidecars will be terminated when ALL main containers completed.
+- The sidecars will be terminated when **ALL** main containers completed.

   - In `Never` restart policy settings, main container will be treated as `completed` once it exit.

   - In `OnFailure` restart policy settings, main container will be treated as `completed` once it exit and exit code must be `0`.

 - In Pods on real nodes mode, `KRUISE_TERMINATE_SIDECAR_WHEN_JOB_EXIT` has a higher priority than `KRUISE_TERMINATE_SIDECAR_WHEN_JOB_EXIT_WITH_IMAGE`